Inside you’ll find a look at what children really need to know to be ready for kindergarten. It might not be what you expect!

-Recently, I’ve been chatting with Sandi of Rubberboots and Elf Shoes (an awesome site that I follow).
+Sandi of Rubberboots and Elf Shoes (an awesome site that I follow) and I were chatting about this topic one day.
 Both of us being teachers, we got to talking about kindergarten readiness.
 The result?
 A cross-grade, cross-border look at what children REALLY need to know before K — from a kindergarten teacher and a pre-k teacher; a Canadian and an American.

-In regards to being ready for K, there are many opinions and schools of thought.
+There are many opinions and schools of thought when it comes to kindergarten readiness.
 On the one hand, some experts say that any child who is old enough should move onto kindergarten, regardless of other factors.
-On the other hand, some experts say that a child needs to have a firm academic foundation before entering kindergarten.
+On the other hand, some experts say that a child needs to a load of academic information before entering kindergarten.
 Realistically, both extremes should be taken into account.

 All in all, kindergarten readiness should be looked at from a realistic point of view.
 This means taking into account how children are, how they learn, and what’s currently expected of children in kindergarten.
 Children need to have the tools to start kindergarten in a positive way, as it sets the foundation for the rest of their school career.
 While the purists may not always agree with this philosophy, a child’s development (in all areas) must be taken into account when considering kindergarten readiness.